 1972’s Godzilla vs. Gigan is unfortunate in its construction, relying heavily on mismatched stock footage to pad its monster battles.
 To the discerning eye, the Godzilla suit switches from shot to shot, and no number of filters can disguise the contrast between the daytime footage from Ghidorah the Three-Headed Monster (1964), and the night-time shots of Gigan.
 Nevertheless, what Godzilla vs. Gigan has is eccentric charisma in a way that often defies its low budget trappings.

 Much can be criticised in Gigan’s thin plot, but there is entertainment here.
 That’s okay.
 Godzilla films can be fun!
 The problem comes when we divorce fun from significance.
 To believe that films that are fun are lesser, or that fun films carry no deeper meaning is a fallacy.
-When we praise the sombre 1954 Godzilla but claim that the sequels are inferior because not all of them strive to be as immediately thoughtful, we do ourselves a disservice; closing our minds to how the character can be presented.
+When we praise the sombre 1954 Godzilla but claim that the sequels are inferior because not all of them strive to be as immediately thoughtful, we do ourselves a disservice, closing our minds to how the character can be presented.
 It’s often said that there’s a Godzilla for everyone, given the diverse range of perspectives, artistic imaginings, and readings of the character.
 There’s truth to that statement.
 Films like Godzilla vs. Gigan are light-hearted affairs, entertaining in their characters, and fun in their monster brawls (sans the stock footage).
-That it is fun doesn’t tarnish the meaning of the original, and that Gigan holds no major subtext doesn’t disqualify it from praise.
+That it is fun doesn’t tarnish the meaning of the original, and Godzilla vs. Gigan arguably still has something to say even if it isn’t laboured over.
 It doesn’t betray Ishiro Honda’s vision.
 In fact, it grants these films greater accessibility – here to children.

 Significantly, there’s fun to be had in the palpable friendship between Godzilla and Angilas.
 That gentle nature would be front and centre in the next film (perhaps the most child-friendly of the series), and would exemplify what this critic considers to be the strongest aspect of the kid-focussed Godzilla outings.